 I couldn't sleep.
 Aside from watching some of baseball's brightest stars in the beautiful city of San Diego, I was looking forward to writing my friend's name on a SU2C sign and taking my late father's jersey as a way to honor his memory.
 I told myself I would try one last time and gave myself a budget.
 I started to ask myself if eating ramen for the rest of the year would be worth it.
 What about getting rid of some of my vintage designer garb?
 Even my little golden nugget or beloved VW bug was on the chopping block for a split second.
 Am I forfeiting a future trip?
 Yes, no, hell no, and definitely no.

-I don’t regret giving up the opportunity to buy new clothes.
+I don't regret giving up the opportunity to buy new clothes.
 The ones I have now are still in great condition.
-I’m not starving, and I have a roof over my head.
+I'm not starving, and I have a roof over my head.
 What else do I really need?
-Unlike other times, I don’t plan on getting a new cell phone this fall.
-I drive a 57-year-old car and don’t have any intentions on buying another one anytime soon.
-Alternatively, I have been looking at bikes specifically the cool Dutch style ones.
+Unlike other times, I don't plan on getting a new cell phone this fall.
+I drive a 57-year-old car and don't have any intentions of buying another one anytime soon.
+Alternatively, I have been looking at bikes specifically the cool Dutch-style ones.